-The exemption applies to individuals or their household whose gross income in the year preceding the acquisition, does not exceed 2.3 times the annual value of the IAS (Social Support Index) and the overall Tax Registration Value of all rural and urban properties owned by the household does not exceed 10 times the annual value of IAS.
+The exemption applies to individuals or their households whose gross income in the year preceding the acquisition, does not exceed 2.3 times the annual value of the IAS (Social Support Index) and the overall Tax Registration Value of all rural and urban properties owned by the household does not exceed 10 times the annual value of IAS.

 Urban property subject to urban rehabilitation:

-The exemption applies to urban properties subject of urban rehabilitation, for a period of 3 or 5 years, counted from the date of (ii) issuance of the municipality’s license or (ii) completion of the rehabilitation works.
+The exemption applies to urban properties subject to urban rehabilitation, for a period of 3 or 5 years, counted from the date of (ii) issuance of the municipality’s license or (ii) completion of the rehabilitation works.

 Property integrated into tourism complex to which has been attributed tourism utility:

-Properties integrated into tourism complex to which has been attributed tourism utility, benefit from IMI exemption for a period of seven years.
+Properties integrated into tourism complex which has been attributed to tourism utility, benefit from IMI exemption for a period of seven years.